-On March 14, 2006, AT&T filed with the Authority its Petition of AT&T Communications of the Southern States, LLC for Review of Central Office Code Denial.AT&T asserts that its inability to supply Deloitte with the requested numbers prevents AT&T from providing the quality of service its customer expects.
+On April 19, 2007, AT&T filed with the Authority its Petition for Expedited Review of Central Office Code Denial.
+AT&T asserts that its inability to supply UTMC with the requested numbers prevents AT&T from providing the quality of service its customer expects.
 AT&T requests that the Authority reverse the Pooling Administrator's denial of its application and order the release of numbering resources.